HM Prison Bedford: Conditions and events

 Michael Berry, 24, was the eighth prisoner to kill himself since 2017.
-Berry told staff he found it hard to ignore voices in his head telling him to kill himself but despite this no GP saw him and anti psychotic medication was not prescribed for Berry.
+Berry told staff he found it hard to ignore voices in his head telling him to kill himself but, despite this, no GP saw him and no anti psychotic medication was prescribed.
 The Prison and Probation Ombudsman said that, "significant issues remain" in mental health service provision at Bedford Prison.

-Bedford Prison is overcrowded, inspection revealed 495 prisoners while the certified capacity is just 322.
+Bedford Prison has been overcrowded; an inspection in 2016 revealed 495 prisoners while the certified capacity was just 322.

-Riot
+2016 Riot

-On Sunday 6 November 2016, there was a riot in Bedford prison with 200 prisoners protesting against lockdowns due to staff shortages.
+On Sunday 6 November 2016, there was a prisoner riot with 200 prisoners protesting against lockdowns due to staff shortages.
 Prisoners claim accessing drugs is easier than accessing clothing or bedding in the prison.
 Basics like soap and toilet paper were not consistently supplied.
 The Independent Monitoring Board at Bedford said that prisoners were not treated humanely before the riot.
 The numbers claiming they developed a drug problem while in the prison rose from 4% to 14%.
 The Prison Officers Association has been warning for some time about the risk of violence in British prisons.
 Her Majesty's Prison inspection in May 2016 found poor physical conditions and stated, “Arrangements for managing violent and bullying behaviour and supporting victims were weak.”
 The riot caused £1 million damage.

 The Howard League for Penal Reform stated officers refused to unlock prisoners when it was considered too risky.
 Andrew Neilson of the campaign said:

-This is one of four serious incident within under two months, Riots also happened at Birmingham Prison, Lewes Prison and Swaleside Prison.
+It was one of four serious incidents within two months, with riots at Birmingham Prison, Lewes Prison and Swaleside Prison.

-Following the riot
+2018 Special measures

 In May 2018 inspectors found the prison was making insufficient progress and Bedford Prison was put into special measures.
 In September 2018 Peter Clarke activated the urgent notification protocol because inspectors had found high levels of violence and inexperienced staff having difficulty maintaining control.
 Clarke wrote, “The clear view of the inspectorate is that immediate and decisive intervention is needed at HMP Bedford to avert further decline and an even more dangerous lack of control than is currently the case.
 It is of great concern that for seven years the prison has been on a path of seemingly inexorable decline.
 Repeated inspection findings clearly show that this has been the case.
 For much of that time there was a marked inconsistency in the leadership of the prison, with frequent changes of governor.”
 Prisoners were effectively in control choosing when to comply with authority, and regularly breaking rules.
 There was a smell of drugs in all wings, 3 in 5 prisoners admitted developing a drug habit since getting into the prison, there was a rat and cockroach infestation.
 There were 116 assaults on staff during the 6 months to September 2018.
 Living conditions were bad and overcrowded and there was insufficient purposeful activity for prisoners.